Jason Maas: Opportunity knocks

 After 2003, Ray was a hot commodity.
 NFL scouts were known to be looking at Ray, and during the offseason, Ray was able to stick with the New York Jets.
 The loss of the star quarterback dismayed Eskimos fans, but this was tempered with calm knowing that Maas was around to fill the void in 2004.

 The pressure on Maas was high, but his performance was up to it.
 Maas threw for an incredible 5,274 yards, well higher than Ray's 2003 total of 4,640.
 Maas threw for "only" 31 touchdowns, four fewer than Ray's 35 in 2003, but his 105.1 quarterback rating ranked among the great seasons ever.
-In an ironic scene for Maas, he lost out on the Most Outstanding Player award to Lions quarterback Casey Printers who took over the starting role after an injury to incumbent superstar Dave Dickenson, similar to Ray taking over for Maas.
+In an ironic scene for Maas, he lost the Most Outstanding Player award to Lions quarterback Casey Printers who took over the starting role after an injury to incumbent superstar Dave Dickenson, similar to Ray taking over for Maas.

 Maas had a strong playoff performance in his single game, throwing for 369 yards in the West Semi-Final.
 But despite Maas' numbers the offense just was not there as the Eskimos lost a wet and miserable game to Henry Burris and the Saskatchewan Roughriders 14–6.
 Maas's career playoff record fell to 0–2, and head coach Higgins was fired as a result of the loss.